mrniket/palta-obsidian-plugin/README.md

 # Palta Note Obsidian Plugin

-A plugin that allows you to write Kaydas, Gats and Relas in Obsidian.
+Write Kaydas, Gats and Relas in Bhatkhande notation in Obsidian.
 Under the hood it uses the [`<palta-note>`](https://github.com/mrniket/palta-note) web component.

 ![Demo of Palta Obsidian Plugin in use](docs/demo.gif)